 He has published articles for the Real Money Pro community daily since 2010.
 He is passionate about investing and teaching others to grow their wealth through his investing strategies.

 Mark has a Bachelor’s in Science from Villanova University.

 Jim Collins is the Founding Partner of Portfolio Guru.
-Collins researches small stocks in his newsletter, MicroCap Guru, and uses income-investing principles to manage money for individuals on a fee-only, separately-managed account basis.
+Collins researches small stocks in his newsletter, MicroCap Guru, and uses income-investing principles with a contrarian bent to manage money for individuals on a fee-only, separately-managed account basis.

-Previously, Collins spent 10 years as an equity analyst in New York and London covering the automotive sector for Lehman Brothers, Donaldson, Lufkin & Jenrette and UBS.
-He holds an A.B. in Economics and History from Duke University and has completed the academic requirements for the CFA designation.
+Previously, Collins spent 10 years as a sell-side analyst in New York and London covering the automotive sector for Lehman Brothers, Donaldson, Lufkin & Jenrette and UBS.
+He holds an A.B. in Economics and History from Duke University and has the CFA designation.

 Timothy Collins has worked as a financial adviser since 1999, focusing on portfolio customization, with a concentration on correlation arbitrage and risk-managed growth.
 He started Collins Capital Advisors in 2007, which has evolved into TangleTrade Management, LLC.
 Currently, he operates Retro Wall Street, a site focused on education, trader mentoring and humor.
 You'll find him spending his days in the Retro Wall Street chat room.